Ownable¶

 Renouncement¶

 renounce_ownership() writes 0 into the owner slot.
 Because writing 0 to a storage slot deletes the entry (vm/state.py), the slot reverts to the natural-zero default.
-Subsequent caller() == owner checks will fail for any non-zero caller — the contract becomes permanently unmanaged.
+Subsequent caller() == owner checks fail for any non-zero caller; the contract becomes permanently unmanaged.

 This is permanent.
-There is no way to recover ownership after renouncement; even calling transfer_ownership(addr) will fail because the require(caller() == owner) check needs the caller to be the zero address.
+Ownership cannot be recovered after renouncement; calling transfer_ownership(addr) fails because the require(caller() == owner) check requires the caller to be the zero address.

 Events¶